The Engineering ToolBox Web Google

 Convective Heat Transfer Coefficients

-The convection heat transfer coefficient - k - is dependent on the type of media, gas or liquid, the flow properties such as velocity, viscosity and other flow and temperature dependent properties.
+Convective heat transfer coefficients - hc - depends on type of media, if its gas or liquid, and flow properties such as velocity, viscosity and other flow and temperature dependent properties.

 Example - Convective Heat Transfer

-A fluid flows over a plane surface 1 m by 1 m with a bulk temperature of 50oC.
-The temperature of the surface is 20oC.
-The convective heat transfer coefficient is 2,000 W/m2oC.
+A fluid flows over a plane surface 1 m by 1 m.
+The surface temperature is 50oC, the fluid temperature is 20oC and the convective heat transfer coefficient is 2000 W/m2oC.
+The convective heat transfer between the hotter surface and the colder air can be calculated as

 = 60 (kW)